pjtunstall/push-swap/README.md

 JC starts by pushing everything to stack B. He then sorts them back to A via insertion sort with cost check, choosing, at each iteration, to push back the number that can be correctly placed on A with the least rotations.

-For 100 numbers, JD pushes the lowest 20 numbers to stack B first, then the next lowest, and so on till everything is sorted on B in ascending order (getting bigger as you go down), then pushes them back one by one.
-(Note that his original approach, that he calls insertion sort, sounds more like selection sort.)
+After a passable but less than optimally scoring attempt that he calls insertion sort, but which sounds more like selection sort, JD settled on a style of bucket sort in which he sorts each bucket's contents as he fills it rather than afterwards.
+For 100 numbers, he pushes the lowest 20 numbers to stack B first, then the next lowest, and so on till everything is sorted on B in ascending order (why not descending, so that they're in place already to push to A?), then pushes them back one by one.

 One remark on JD's statement: "We’ll bring those numbers back once the three numbers in Stack A are sorted from smallest to largest."
 In his example, this happens to rotate stack A into the right position to receive the number at the top of stack B. In other cases, though, it might be counterproductive to rotate stack A all the way till the smallest number is on top.
 So we omitted this final step and just rotate stack A to where it needs to be before pushing each number back from B.